 - relevant systems in place to prevent release of the validation batches prior to full qualification of the material

-The basic expectation is that all products (including bulk products, finished products, samples and IMP's) are transported in full accordance with their labelled, authorised and appropriate storage conditions, and that the supply chain has been formally evaluated and confirmed as effective.
-This assessment should be conducted using sound QRM principles.
-It is not acceptable to store or transport medicines outside their labelled and approved storage conditions:
+The basic expectation is that all products (including bulk products, finished products and samples) are transported in full accordance with their labelled, authorised and appropriate storage conditions, and that the supply chain has been formally evaluated and confirmed as effective.
+This assessment should be conducted using sound quality risk management principles.
+It is not acceptable to store or transport medicines outside their labelled and approved storage conditions.

-- Appropriate arrangements should be in place to monitor storage conditions in order to demonstrate continued compliance.
-The responsibilities for the transportation (including validation), monitoring and storage of medicinal products should be clearly specified within Quality or Technical Agreements.
+The responsibilities for the transportation, monitoring and storage of medicinal products should be clearly specified within quality or technical agreements.

 TGA does not currently inspect the wholesale distribution of therapeutic goods that have been released for supply.

-TGA inspections do include an evaluation of the transport conditions for starting materials, bulk and packed medicines between sites of manufacture and clause 1.8 (ix) would apply in these circumstances.
+TGA inspections do include an evaluation of the transport conditions for starting materials, intermediates, bulk and packed medicines (prior to release for supply) between sites of manufacture and clause 1.8 (ix) would apply in these circumstances.